lonkaars/avans-arcade/docs/architecture.md

 # PPU

-As mentioned in the [research document](research.md#graphics), the PPU designed for this project is heavily inspired by the NES's PPU.
+As mentioned in the [research document](research.md#graphics), the PPU designed for this project is heavily inspired by the NESs PPU.
 Because our game does need slightly different graphical capabilities, the differences between the NES PPU and our custom PPU are highlighted here.
-Readers of this section are expected to know basic operation of the NES's PPU.
+Readers of this section are expected to know basic operation of the NESs PPU.

 PPU features: